openebs-archive/openebs-docs/docs/ugcstor.md

     cstorvolume.openebs.io/pvc-3f86fcdf-02f6-11ea-b0f6-42010a8000f8 edited
     </div>

 11. Verify if the rebuilding has started on new replica of the cStor volume.
 Once rebuilding has completed, it will update its `STATUS` as `Healthy`.
-Get the latest status of the CVRs using the folloiwng command:
+Get the latest status of the CVRs using the following command:

     ```
     kubectl get cvr -n openebs